quasilyte/KTemplate/_docs/template_language.md

 Auto-escaping is usually applied to everything except the literal text and constants, as well as some integer-typed expressions.
 For everything else we apply a **default escaping strategy**.
 That escaping strategy can be configured (`html` by default).

-When using an escape filter explicitely, it's possible to use two forms:
+When using an escape filter explicitly, it's possible to use two forms:

 ```html
 {{ $x|escape        }} {# -- uses a default escape strategy #}